soos-io/kb-docs/SCA/GitLab.md

 ## Prerequisites
 - You need to have a [SOOS account](https://app.soos.io/register).
 - You need to have a GitLab repository with a [supported](https://kb.soos.io/help/soos-languages-supported) manifest file.
+- A GitLab runner compatible with Docker if you are running GitLab on premises

 ## Steps
 * When viewing your project, navigate to `Settings`, then to `CI/CD`, and expand the `Variables` section.